TrueConf Group Capabilities

 Quickly restart video conferencing system

-Sleep mode: monitor shutdown
+Sleep mode: disabling monitors

 Sleep mode: automatic camera rotation to the room's blind spot